Kylie Jenner’s Diet And Fitness Secrets: Pilates, Fit Tea Wraps, And Fiji Water

 “Enjoying my @fitteawraps They’re keeping my tummy toned & lean as it gets closer to summer,” she wrote in the caption.

 In lieu of her Instagram post, a doctor has come out and addressed the weight loss product, saying there is “no scientific evidence” that it actually works, reports News.com.au.
-Sydney-based doctor Sam Hay, who appeared on Embarrassing Bodies Down Under, told the newspaper that Fit Tea Wraps are likely to have any effects on the body.
+Sydney-based doctor Sam Hay, who appeared on Embarrassing Bodies Down Under, told the newspaper that Fit Tea Wraps are unlikely to have any effect on the body.

 “I am flabbergasted that people are stupid enough to believe in this.
 Fat and cellulite have a very low blood supply, so very little of those ingredients are going to be absorbed through the skin, and even less of it is going to be absorbed into the fat.
 There’s just no science behind it whatsoever.
 People are being hoodwinked.”